KimberlySalazarB/KimberlySalazarB/README.md

 ---

-## 👩‍💻 Sobre mí
+## 👩‍💻 About Me

-🎓 **Bachiller en Ingeniería Informática** por la Universidad Peruana Cayetano Heredia.
+🎓 **BSc in Informatics Engineering** from Universidad Peruana Cayetano Heredia.

-💻 Actualmente me desempeño como **Data Science Jr.**, trabajando en el análisis y procesamiento de información y en el desarrollo de soluciones basadas en datos.
+💻 Currently working as a **Junior Data Scientist**, focusing on information analysis, data processing, and developing data-driven solutions.

-🤖 Tengo experiencia académica y de investigación en **Machine Learning, Deep Learning, NLP, Large Language Models (LLM), RAG y sistemas de recomendación**, utilizando Python y herramientas del ecosistema de datos.
+🤖 Academic and research experience in **Machine Learning, Deep Learning, NLP, Large Language Models (LLM), RAG, and recommendation systems**, utilizing Python and the data science ecosystem.

-🔎 Me interesa especialmente aplicar la **Inteligencia Artificial y el análisis de datos a problemas reales**, combinando experimentación, evaluación de modelos y desarrollo de soluciones.
+🔎 Particularly interested in applying **Artificial Intelligence and data analysis to real-world problems**, combining experimentation, model evaluation, and solution development.

 ---

-## 🛠️ Tecnologías
+## 🛠️ Technologies

 ### Data Science & AI